 - analyse and present this information in a way which satisfactorily assesses the topic which they have set themselves.

-The course is compulsory for all students on MA Law Degrees.
+The module is compulsory for all students on MA Law Degrees.
 Regulations relating to choice of topic, the role of the supervisor and presentation are set out in the Postgraduate Taught Degree Dissertation Guidelines.